 - Vision for how they would like to utilize Intersection’s space and professional development resources.

 - Community focus and can grow this aspect during their residency.

 - Investment in growing their arts practice or business and sees this residency as an influential part of that development.

 3rd Space Lab Collective: Fiscally Sponsored Member of Intersection

 3rd Space Lab Collective is a women-led, transnational art collective from Bangalore, India and San Francisco.
 Through collective conversations, creative collaborations, and public engagements, they capture stories which express the lived experiences of the people and communities they work with.
-They envision using the space to develop their ongoing project Social Weavers, a collaboration with craft communities in India and San Francisco.
-They will engage local artists through public workshops, gatherings and host stitching circles, to activate a series of public Collective Conversations.
+They used their AIR time to develop their ongoing project Social Weavers, a collaboration with craft communities in India and San Francisco.
+They engaged local artists through public workshops, gatherings and host stitching circles, to activate a series of public Collective Conversations.